whaley/ZenBurn-for-IntelliJ-Idea/README.markdown

-**Note:  The theme engine has changed in IntelliJ Idea 12.
-At present, this theme will not import properly in Idea 12**

-Port of the [Zenburn](http://slinky.imukuppi.org/zenburnpage/) low-contrast color scheme to IntelliJ Idea 11.
+Port of the [Zenburn](http://slinky.imukuppi.org/zenburnpage/) low-contrast color scheme to IntelliJ Idea.
+It looks great with the new Darcula Theme in Idea 12!

 To install, clone this repository and run